commotum/intro2agi/ECE-401/02 - Synthesis/Notes/pipedream.md

 ---

-### 1.3 Tacit Knowledge and Pedagogical Content Intelligence
+### 1.3 Tacit Knowledge and Pedagogical Intelligence

 The third barrier is the absence of tacit pedagogical knowledge—those unspoken, experientially-acquired intuitions developed through countless hours of interaction with real learners.
 The most effective educators are not defined solely by their subject mastery.
 What distinguishes them is their **Pedagogical Content Knowledge (PCK)**: a refined understanding of how students typically misunderstand concepts, how to layer explanations over time, when to press or pivot, and how to tailor interventions to the individual.